 Self Graduate Fellows may petition the Self Graduate Fellowship for a leave of absence from the fellowship to pursue full-time professional activities related to the doctoral program and long-range professional goals.
 Leaves of absence also may be granted because of illness or other emergency.
-Ordinarily a leave of absence is granted for one semester or for one year.
-During a leave of absence, Self Graduate Fellowship financial support, including GRA appointment and tuition and fees sponsorship, may be suspended, depending on the situation.
-During the leave the Self Graduate Fellow will not be required to participate in fellow development program activities.
+A leave of absence is granted by semester, up to a maximum of three semesters or one year.
+During a leave of absence, Self Graduate Fellowship financial support, including GRA appointment and tuition and fees sponsorship, may be suspended depending on the situation.
+During the leave, the Self Graduate Fellow will not be required to participate in Fellow Development Program activities.
 Fellows need to be aware that the fellow development program is coordinated in a four-year sequence, so their curriculum and activities will be impacted.

 Self Graduate Fellows who are granted a leave of absence will be expected to complete their four-year commitment to the Self Graduate Fellowship.
-Ordinarily this will be accomplished by adding a semester or a year to the initial four-year award period.
-During this time fellows will receive full support from the Self Graduate Fellowship, or receive the additional support not provided during the leave.
+This will be accomplished by adding the number of semesters that match the leave of absence length.
+During this time fellows will receive full support from the Self Graduate Fellowship or receive the additional support not provided during the leave.
 Pending the length and timing of a leave of absence, fellows may be required to participate in fellow development program activities upon their return or the opportunity for participation may have passed if the programming sequence is too impacted.
 This decision will be at to the discretion of the Self Graduate Fellowship Director.

 Self Graduate Fellows who additionally wish to be granted an academic leave of absence must follow the policies and procedures of their department and Graduate Studies.
-Fellows should submit petitions to the Self Graduate Fellowship after they have received approval from their department and must include a copy of the approval from the department of the appropriate graduate division.
+Fellows should submit petitions to the Self Graduate Fellowship after they have received approval from their department and must include a copy of the approval from the department of the appropriate graduate department.
+If a leave of absence is approved by the Self Graduate Fellowship, while the Fellow is on leave, communication by email is required at a minimum of one time per semester.

 If support is deferred, deferrals are limited to 12 months/26 pay periods, maximum.
 Deferrals can only be paid while the fellow is a full-time student (as defined by the Graduate Studies policy).
-Deferrals are paid out at the Self Graduate Fellowship standard monthly support rate for the fellow's class.
+Deferrals are paid out at the Self Graduate Fellowship standard support rate for the fellow's cohort.

-Fellows should consult the Self Graduate Fellowship office in advance to determine when their inability to participate in the development program may require a leave of absence from the Self Graduate Fellowship.
+Fellows should consult the Self Graduate Fellowship Director in advance to determine when their inability to participate in the development program may require a leave of absence from the Self Graduate Fellowship.